shaldengeki/seinmastudios.com/content/posts/llm-benchmarks-are-not-trustworthy.md

 - They take each response, and compare it to a static list of known correct answers for each problem.
 - Finally, they calculate what percentage of questions the LLM got right.

 Some benchmarks get a little fancy - [FrontierMath](https://epoch.ai/frontiermath) rates how "hard" the math problems are - but they're all roughly shaped like this.
 Some benchmarks, like SWE-bench, publish all the problem statements publicly.
-Some, like, FrontierMath, don't, but critically, _have to send the problems to OpenAI to evaluate its models_.
+Some, like, FrontierMath, don't, but critically, have to send the problems to OpenAI to evaluate its models.

-Now imagine for a second that you're an LLM company, trying to cheat at a benchmark.
-It's obvious what you do, right?
-You take the problem statements and _put them in your model_ so that when it sees one of these problems, it is overwhelmingly likely to return the answer the examiner is looking for.
-And this is definitely cheating; the whole point of a benchmark is to try to evaluate something under normal operation, and you're deliberately making your model behave differently when it's being tested.
-It's the moral equivalent of [Volkswagen programming its car engines to emit fewer emissions when being tested by regulators.](https://en.wikipedia.org/wiki/Volkswagen_emissions_scandal)
+Now imagine for a second that you're an LLM company, trying to make your model better at coding or math.
+Obviously you're going to scrape Github and include its code, issues, and PRs in your training set.
+And obviously you're going to look at math problems your users are solving, and use that in future training runs.
+The upshot of this is that the vast majority of public and non-public benchmarks' question sets are in your training set.

-When a benchmark has been cheated in this way, you see the LLM perform extremely well in-sample (on questions it's been trained on), but its performance dramatically decreases out-of-sample.
+When a benchmark has been undermined in this way, you see the LLM perform extremely well in-sample (on questions it's been trained on), but its performance dramatically decreases out-of-sample (like, when it actually runs in the real world).
+That's why avoiding this is, like, ML 101; training on your test set means benchmarks no longer give you an accurate picture of how good your model is.

 And this is the shape of what's happened with SWE-bench; some folks at York University discovered that ~94% of SWE-bench's problems came from data that existed during the training of e.g. OpenAI's GPT-4o.
 [When they restricted the dataset, GPT-4o's performance dropped by ~90%, to a success rate of 3.8%:](https://arxiv.org/pdf/2410.06992)

 > In addition, over 94% of the issues were created before LLM’s knowl- edge cutoff dates, posing potential data leakage issues.